oluseguncodess/cs50/c-tutorials/docs.md

 To declare an array --> `type variable_name = [sizeofarray]`;

 ## Memory allocation
-You are to always consider freeing up memory to avoid memory leaks
+You are to always consider freeing up memory to avoid memory leaks.
+We use things like `free` which is a function in cs50 for freeing memory